-Cash and short-term deposits in the statement of financial position comprise cash at bank and on hand and short-term deposits with an original maturity of three months or less.
+Cash and short-term deposits in the statement of financial position comprise cash at bank and on hand and shortterm deposits with an original maturity of three months or less.
 Cash and cash equivalents comprise cash on hand, deposits held at call with banks, investments in marketable securities that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-For the purpose of the consolidated cash flow statement, cash and cash equivalents consist of cash and short-term deposits as defined above, net of outstanding bank overdrafts.
+For the purpose of the consolidated cash flow statement, cash and cash equivalents consist of cash and short-term deposits as defined above.